mph-/lcapy/doc/expressions.rst

   >>>expr('0.1 * a').ratfloat()
   0.1⋅a

-The companion method `floatrat()` converts floating point numbers to rational numbers.
+The companion method `floatrat()` converts floating-point numbers to rational numbers.